 Today’s gilded age of the 1% is undermining the future of the 99% – a haunting reality and powerful concept pioneered by 2018 Sydney Peace Prize recipient Professor Joseph Stiglitz.
 Whilst political leaders have long preferred to speak about inequality “in quiet rooms in hushed tones”, Stiglitz has been sounding the alarm since the 1960s.

 Inequality is one of the biggest challenges our world faces today.
 Around the world, the gap between the rich and poor is spiralling out of control.
 It is growing wider each year.
-Oxfam recently reported that eight billionaires own the same wealth as the poorest half of the world.
+Oxfam recently reported that 82 percent of all growth in global wealth in the last year went to the top 1 percent, whilst the bottom half of humanity saw no increase at all.

 In Stiglitz’s words: “Wealth begets power, which begets more wealth“.